 This course provides an in-depth study of equestrian facility management and operational efficiency from the stand point of site planning, stable layout and maintenance, out buildings, mechanical equipment, fencing, feeding, hay, bedding, storage, delivery, pastures, paddocks and shelters.
-Vendor relations with exposure to equipment hay and grain
+Vendor relations with exposure to equipment hay and grain suppliers.
+It will also focus on identifying horse needs, safety, and emergency evacuation procedures.
+Students will learn proper environmental control, manure management, feeding and bedding storage and delivery, fencing and utilities.
+Some labs outside of class time including some weekend work are required.

-EQ 220 Introduction to Teaching Riding (3 SH)
+EQ 220 Introduction to Teaching Riding (3 SH) Semester Offered: Fall

-Pre-Requisite(s): EQ 109, EQ 110, and at least one of the following: EQR 140, EQR 141, EQR 143, EQR 112, EQR 202 higher.
+Pre-Requisite(s): EQ 109, EQ 110, and at least one of the following: EQR 141, EQR 142, EQR 143, EQR 112, EQR 202 higher.
 Participation may be waived upon demonstration of teaching knowledge and ability with instructor permission.

 This course will introduce students to the methods, safe practices and terminology of teaching balanced scat riding.
 Students will learn to recognize safe teaching, organize lessons, select safe and appropriate lesson horses and teach basic balanced seat riding skills.
 Some peer teaching and riding is required.